 I’m clumsy, and I drop things all. the. time.
 I use this particular glass water bottle because it has a protective silicone sleeve on the outside.
 Plus, it’s dishwasher safe, even with the sleeve on.

 Cloth napkins are one of the best zero waste products for beginners that you might not have considered.
-Think about how many times you use a napkin or paper towel during the day, and then simply throw it away.
+Think about how many times during the day you use and then throw away a napkin or paper towel.

 Then think about the fact that it takes 17 trees and 20,000 gallons of water to make one ton of paper towels.
-Now it’s pretty easy to understand why this is an important switch.
+Now it’s pretty easy to understand why you want to reduce your paper towel use.

 I use these cloth napkins in our home because the color matches our decor, but you can get napkins in just about any color and design you can imagine.